BasalGang/cogsci.dk/README.md

 ### Critical: Implementation and design
 - [ ] Set up the blog structure (tags, categories etc.)
-- [ ] Add commenting function to the blog
 - [ ] Add the calendar
 - [ ] Implement exam paper database [Blanka / Sebastian]
 - [ ] Fix the interesting videos list (split it into tutorials and talks)